muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

-@paulg
+"@paulg

 I was talking to the CEO of a startup whose customers are local governments.

 Me: What features do people in local government want most?
 What excites them?

-CEO: Going home at 5
+CEO: Going home at 5"

 *2019-8-15 8:12:46*